Search for heavy neutral leptons in $W^+\to\mu^{+}\mu^{\pm}\text{jet}$ decays: Event selection

-The background is suppressed by placing requirements on the IP of both muons and by using three different multivariate classifiers based on a Boosted Decision Tree (BDT) algorithm~\cite{Breiman:2253780,Roe:2004na,FREUND1997119}.
+Most of the heavy flavour background is suppressed by requiring the IP for \muonW and \muonN to be less than $40\mum$ and $100\mum$, respectively.
+The remaining background is reduced by using three different multivariate classifiers based on a Boosted Decision Tree (BDT) algorithm~\cite{Breiman:2253780,Roe:2004na,FREUND1997119}.
 The three classifiers are referred to as the \muonW{} uBDT, the \muonN{} uBDT and the kinematics uBDT: the first two classifiers are dedicated to the identification of the respective muons, while the latter exploits the event kinematics to distinguish the signal from the remaining background.
 All three are trained minimising the dependence of the signal efficiency on the true neutrino mass using the uBoost method~\cite{Stevens:2013dya}.
 The training of all classifiers uses a cross-validation technique~\cite{Blum:1999:BHB:307400.307439}.
 The classifiers are trained using simulated decays of the heavy neutrino with same-sign muons in the final state as a proxy for signal.
 Both charged and neutral weak background contributions have a muon in the final state with similar kinematics to the signal high-momentum muon.
 The \muonW classifier discriminates between the signal and heavy flavour background.
 It is trained using data candidates where both muons have large impact parameters ($\text{IP}(\muonW)>\text{\SI{40}{\mum}}$, $\text{IP}(\muonN)>\text{\SI{100}{\mum}}$) as a proxy for background.
 For both the \muonN uBDT and the kinematics uBDT, a combination of the dominant background sources from simulation is used.
 The input variables used for each of the muon identification classifiers are the combined particle identification information from the RICH, calorimeter and muon systems, the ratio of the energy deposited in both calorimeters to the measured track momentum, and observables describing the isolation of the tracks.
 Additional isolation variables of different cone sizes are included among the inputs for the \muonN uBDT classifier.
 The input variables of the kinematics classifier comprise the angular distance $R$ between the \muonN and the jet, the angle between the two muons in the rest frame of the heavy neutrino, the transverse component of the sum of the four-momentum of all particles used as particle flow input, the dimuon mass, the combined invariant mass of the dimuon and the jet, and the jet transverse momentum.
 The optimal requirement on the output of each BDT classifier is selected by maximising the Punzi figure-of-merit~\cite{Punzi:2003bu} for three units of significance.
 This is first evaluated for the \muonW uBDT, followed by the simultaneous optimisation of the \muonN and kinematics uBDTs.
 The optimal requirements are found to be the same for all the simulated signal samples.
-The selection is optimised for the same-sign muon signal, but it is verified to be optimal for the opposite-sign category as well.
+The selection is optimised for the same-sign muon signal, but it is verified to be optimal for the opposite-sign category as well, since the differences in spin-dependent observables between the two channels have a negligible effect on the output distributions of the BDT classifiers.